 After 2 months, in 1911, Anna returned to Russia.
 They never saw each other again and, apparently, did not even correspond.
-After arriving from Paris, Anna often asked her acquaintances, who came from Paris, about Modigliani, but each time it turned out that no one had heard of him.
+Anna often asked her acquaintances, who were coming from Paris, about Modigliani, but each time it turned out that no one had heard of him.

 What kind of inheritance can we talk about?
 Take Modi’s drawing and leave.she said to notary A. Naiman about her will

 Modigliani did not grieve for long and soon became carried away by the French artist Jeanne Hébuterne, who gave birth to his daughter.

 Anna learned about his death in 1920 by chance from a newspaper a few years later.

 Already in her declining years, in 1965, the poetess visited Paris for the third time.
 As her companion, the writer Georgy Adamovich, recalls, Akhmatova was happy to talk about Modigliani.